SPR Privacy & Data Protection Policy

 Data Subject Access Requests

-Any SPR member or supporter or organisation, or anyone who has had contact with the SPR has a right to see what data the SPR holds about them by making a Data Subject Access Request under GDPR to the SPR.
+Any SPR member or supporter or organisation, or anyone who has had contact with the SPR has a right to see what data the SPR holds about them by making a Data Subject Access Request under the DPA 2018 or GDPR Article 15 to the SPR.
 That person or organisation has the right to make a correction to the information held about them if that information is incorrect.
-This request must be made in writing to the SPR stating that the request is made under GDPR to the Data Protection Officer C/O the SPR.
-The requested information may be provided in a suitable commonly used electronic form for convenience and will be provided within the GDPR timescale of 20 Working Days from receipt of the request.
+The DPA states that a “Data Subject” who can submit such a request means the identified or identifiable living individual to whom the personal data relates.

 Members of the public may request certain information from certain governmental bodies under the Freedom of Information Act 2000.
-The Act does not apply to the SPR.
+This Act does not apply to the SPR.
 However if at any time the SPR undertakes the delivery of services under contract with certain of these governmental bodies we may be required to assist them to meet the Freedom of Information Act request where we hold information on their behalf.

 GDPR Definitions

-Data subject – This is a term used to refer an individual whose personal information is the data in question.
+Data subject This is a term used to refer an individual whose personal information is the data in question.

 Processing – This refers to the collection, storing and transferring of personal data.